-There are several trails within the project corridor, including:
+There are several planned trails within the project corridor, including:

-- The Maricopa Trail along the west side of North Lake Pleasant Parkway near MP 131.5 - A trail extending from the CAP Canal and intersecting the highway near MP 134 - Two trails along Deadman Wash intersecting the highway near MP 134 - A trail along the unpaved portion of 51st Avenue intersecting the highway near MP 136.7
+- The Maricopa Trail along the west side of North Lake Pleasant Parkway near MP 131.5 - A trail extending from the CAP Canal and intersecting the highway near MP 134

+- A trail along New River intersecting the highway near MP 134 - Two trails along Deadman Wash intersecting the highway near MP 134 - A trail along the unpaved portion of 51st Avenue intersecting the highway near MP 136.7

+The City of Peoria Community Services Masterplan (August 2014) identifies current and future trail systems within the project area, including the trails along New River, Deadman Wash and the CAP.
 Consideration of trail connectivity should be included during final design stages.
 Where possible, existing structures and large concrete box culverts could be used for trail crossings, and sidewalk should extend throughout the TI locations.